nuvashrestha/nuvashrestha/README.md

 ### About Me
 - Studying Computer Science at USF
-- Passionate about Web Development, Databases, and Software Engineering
+- Passionate about all things Software Development
 - Originally from Nepal 🇳🇵
+- Social Media Chair for NeSA at USF
+- Outreach Chair for Girls Who Code
 - In my free time, I love painting, cooking, watching movies, and hanging out with friends

 ### My Skills